near/docs/docs/3.tutorials/examples/coin-flip.md

 ## Testing

 When writing smart contracts, it is very important to test all methods exhaustively.
-In this project, you have integration tests.
-Before digging into them, go ahead and perform the tests present in the dApp through the command `yarn test` for the JavaScript version of contract or `./test.sh` for the Rust version of contract.
+In this project you have integration tests.
+Before digging into them, go ahead and perform the tests present in the dApp through the command `yarn test` for the JavaScript version, or `./test.sh` for the Rust version.

 ### Integration test

-Integration tests could be written in both Rust and JavaScript.
+Integration tests can be written in both Rust and JavaScript.
 They automatically deploy a new contract and execute methods on it.
 In this way, integration tests simulate interactions from users in a realistic scenario.
-You will find the integration tests for the `coin-flip` in `contract-ts/integration-tests` (for the contract in JavaScript) and `contract-rs/sandbox-rs` (for the contract in Rust).
+You will find the integration tests for the `coin-flip` in `contract-ts/integration-tests` (for the JavaScript contract) and `contract-rs/sandbox-rs` (for the Rust contract).

 <CodeTabs>
   <Language value="🌐 JavaScript" language="ts">